-(2) A Chartered Accountant shall not, in respect of an opinion expressed or a report or \mathbf{a} statement made by that Chartered Accountant in the ordinary course of duties incur any liability to a client of the Chartered Accountant or a third party, unless it is proved that the opinion was expressed, or the report or statement was made, intentionally or negligently.
+(2) A Chartered Accountant shall not, in respect of an opinion expressed or report or statement made by that Chartered Accountant in the ordinary course of duties incur any liability to a client of the Chartered Accountant or a third party, unless it is proved that the opinion was expressed, or the report or statement made, intentionally or pursuant to a negligent performance of duties.

-(3) Where it is proved that the opinion was expressed or the report or statement was made negligently in the performance of duties, the Chartered Accountant shall not incur any liability to a third party who has relied on the opinion, report or statement, for financial loss suffered, unless it is proved that the Chartered Accountant knew or ought to have known at the time when the negligence in the performance of duties pursuant to which the opinion was expressed or report or statement was made
+(3) Where it is proved that the opinion was expressed or the report or statement was made pursuant to a negligent performance of duties, the Chartered Accountant shall not incur any liability to a third party who has relied on the opinion, report or statement, for financial loss suffered as a result of having relied on the opinion, report or statement, unless it is proved that the Chartered Accountant knew or could in the particular circumstances reasonably have been expected to know at the time when the negligence occurred in the performance of the duties pursuant to which the opinion was expressed or the report or statement was made

-- (a) that the opinion, report or statement would be used by a client to induce the third party to act or refrain from acting in some way or to enter into the specific transaction into which the third party entered, or any other transaction of a similar nature, with the client or any other person; - (b) that the third party would rely on the opinion, report or statement for the purpose of acting or refraining from acting in some way or of entering into the specific transaction into which the third party entered, or any other transaction of a similar nature, with the client or any other person; or - (c) that the opinion, report or statement was correct, while at that time the Chartered Accountant knew or could in the particular circumstances reasonably have been expected to know that the third party would rely on the representation for the purpose of - (i) acting or refraining from acting in a particular way; - (ii) entering into the specific transaction into which the third party entered; or - (iii) any other transaction of a similar nature, with the client or any other person.
+(a) that the opinion, report or statement would be used by a client to induce the third party to act or refrain from acting in some way or to enter into the specific transaction into which the third party entered, or any other transaction of a similar nature, with the client or any other person; Institute of Chartered Accountants, Ghana Bill, 2020

+- (b) that the third party would rely on the opinion, report or statement for the purpose of acting or refraining from acting in some way or of entering into the specific transaction into which the third party entered, or any other transaction of a similar nature, with the client or any other person; or - (c) that the opinion, report or statement was correct, while at that time the Chartered Accountant knew or could in the particular circumstances reasonably have been expected to know that the third party would rely on the representation for the purpose of - (i) acting or refraining from acting in a particular way; - (ii) entering into the specific transaction into which the third party entered; or - (iii) any other transaction of a similar nature, with the client or any other person.